mrsheepuk/ASPNETSelfCreatedTokenAuthExample/README.md

-# ASP.NET Self-created token authentication example
+# ASP.NET Core Self-created token authentication example
-A simple example of how to protect an ASP.NET 5 / MVC 6 project using simple self-created JWT bearer tokens for local username/password checking.
-Working against RC1 as of 19/11/2015 - see the beta8 and beta7 branches if you're using older framework versions.
+A simple example of how to protect an ASP.NET Core Web API project using simple self-created JWT bearer tokens for local username/password checking.
+Working against dotnet core 1.0.1 as of 04/12/2016 - see the rc1, beta8 and beta7 branches if you're using older framework versions.

 **DO NOT USE AS-IS IN PRODUCTION**